MrFranke/use-voice-recorder/README.md

 };
 ```

-Audio was storage in Blob format, so if you want to play record you may create link with
+Audio is stored as Blob format, so if you want to play a record you may create link with
 `window.URL.createObjectURL(blobAudio)`.

 ```typescript jsx